CPA syllabus

 CPA Course Duration

 The CPA course duration is taken over 12 to 18 months, taking into account the time it takes to prepare for the exam, the scheduling of exams, and the individual study pace.
-It has four sections: Auditing and Attestation (AUD), Business Environment and Concepts (BEC), Financial Accounting and Reporting (FAR), and Regulation (REG), with a study time of 100–200 hours for each, adding up to around 400–800 hours.
+It has four sections: Auditing and Attestation (AUD), Financial Accounting and Reporting (FAR), and Regulation (REG), with a study time of 100–200 hours for each, adding up to around 400–800 hours.

 Candidates have to finish all the sections within 18 months from the date they pass the first section.
 Most full-time students take only 12 months, but most working professionals will take longer.
 Good planning, knowledge of accountancy beforehand, and review materials such as Becker or Wiley will help candidates finish sooner.
 The inability to get the Notice to Schedule (NTS) will further prolong the schedule, thus making preparation and scheduling vital.

-The subjects for CPA are Auditing and Attestation (AUD), Business Environment and Concepts (BEC), Financial Accounting and Reporting (FAR), and Regulation (REG).
+The US CPA syllabus covers three main areas: Auditing and Attestation (AUD), Financial Accounting and Reporting (FAR) and Regulation (REG).

 How to become a CPA?